jneilson/poolboy/README.md

 In your browser, go to http://127.0.0.1:5000
 You will be taken to the web interface for the Poolboy app.

-When your finished, go back to Command Prompt and type `CTRL` + `C` to quit the server/app.
+When you're finished, go back to Command Prompt and type `CTRL` + `C` to quit the server/app.

+## Misc.
+Image: "High Maintenance" by Nelson De La Nuez